MRojas29/Data-analysis-Portfolio/README.md

 | user_id      | int      |   |   |   |
 | age_group    | varchar  |   |   |   |
 | search_query | varchar  |

+## SQL query Practice 4
+### Workers With The Highest Salaries
+Find the titles of workers that earn the highest salary.
+Output the highest-paid title or multiple titles that share the highest salary.